michaelruiz/michaelruiz/README.md

 - 👋 Hi, I’m @michaelruiz
-- 👀 I’m interested in all kinds of cool things
+- 👀 I’m interested in 3D printing, gaming, and hacking
-- 🌱 I’m currently learning Java 8
+- 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Java or JavaScript projects
 - 📫 How to reach me michael.ruiz@outlook.com

 <!---